 diarrhea, and irritable bowel syndrome.
 It also increases the elimination of cholesterol from the body before it can be absorbed and enter the bloodstream.

 In this Article

-rash, and asthma.
+bloating and gas.
+In some people, black psyllium can cause allergic reactions such as runny nose, red eyes, rash, and asthma.
 Black psyllium might lower blood sugar.
 If you have diabetes, check your blood sugar carefully.

-Black psyllium seeds contain a substance which can cause kidney damage.
+Using non-commercial preparations of black psyllium is also LIKELY UNSAFE.
+Black psyllium seeds contain a substance that can cause kidney damage.
 Commercial preparations of black psyllium usually have this substance removed.
+But non-commercial preparations may contain these toxic substances.
 Do not use black psyllium seeds unless they have had special processing to make them less toxic.